ElaineLi0320/Emotion-Aware-AI/README.md

 > Make sure to comment out the code in `main.py` that checks for `.env` credentials if you don't intend to run this program for image collection.

 > [!CAUTION]
 > Other modes in the menu may break since they have been deprecated upon finishing data collection.
-Please see comments in the script [main.py](data/main.py).
+Please see comments in [main.py](data/main.py).